Agentic AI Governance Framework: How to Govern and Scale Autonomous Systems

 You don't need to govern everything at once.
 A phased approach works:

 1. Map authority.
 Inventory where agents already act and, for each, define explicitly what they may decide autonomously and what requires human judgement.
+Finding them is its own exercise: see AI agent inventory and non-human identity.

 2. Make boundaries machine-readable.
 Move those limits out of policy documents and into enforceable, inspectable controls.